Speed skating: History

 However, skating and speed skating was not limited to the Netherlands and Scandinavia; in 1592, a Scotsman designed a skate with an iron blade.
 It was iron-bladed skates that led to the spread of skating and, in particular, speed skating.

 By 1642, the first known skating club, The Skating Club of Edinburgh, was born, and, in 1763, the first speed skating race known in any detail was held from Wisbech to Whittlesey on the Fens in England for a prize sum of 20 guineas, won by John Lamb of Wisbech.

 While in the Netherlands, people began touring the waterways connecting the 11 cities of Friesland, a challenge which eventually led to the Elfstedentocht.

 The first known speed skating competition for women was in Heerenveen, the Netherlands from 1 to 2 February 1805.
-The competition was won by Trijntje Pieters Westra.
+130 women competed in a knockout-style competition on a frozen canal in front of a crowd that reportedly numbered 10,000 or more.
+The winner was Trijntje Pieters Westra, a twenty-year-old farmer's daughter from Poppingawier.

 By 1851, North Americans had discovered a love of the sport, and the all-steel blade was later developed there.
 In Norway speed skating also became popular, as there was a huge interest in the 1885 speed skating race at Frognerkilen between Axel Paulsen and Renke van der Zee.

 The Netherlands came back to the fore in 1889 with the organization of the first world championships.
 The ISU (International Skating Union) was also born in the Netherlands in 1892.

 By the start of the 20th century, skating and speed skating had come into its own as a major popular sporting activity.